Sri Lanka: Gateway to Other Worlds?

 One of the hidden axioms of physics," Dr.Wolf observes, "is that beneath everything lies simplicity.
 Whatever secrets lie in store for the discoverers of the universe's laws, those secrets will be simple ones."

-Following similar clues, researchers in other fields have been turning to Lanka's living traditions for help in understanding persistent assertions that whole world-systems may arise solely from activities of the mind.
+Following similar paths, researchers in other fields have also been turning to Lanka's living traditions to better understand age-old oral traditions insisting that entire world-systems may arise solely from activities of the mind.
 Accordingly, many believe that Buddhist ontology may also find a place in the development of parallel universe theory in surprising ways.
-Traditional and accredited online colleges with courses in philosophy, cultural and theoretical studies may one day benefit from the results of these researchers.
 Still no one, scientist or yogi, has ventured to predict the shape of things to come, but already some startling implications are beginning to come to light.

-Anticipating a day when mankind may be able to peer across into parallel worlds, some researchers have already begun to reckon with the possibility that older forms of intelligent life may have long ago employed elegantly sophisticated means of transport to visit worlds such as our own.
-Indeed, they say, it is a sobering thought to consider that any truly higher intelligence would almost certainly find us long before we could detect it.
-And yet longstanding oral, written and performative traditions from the world over, including Lanka, suggest that their hunch is correct.
+Anticipating a day when mankind may be able to peer across into parallel worlds, some researchers have already begun to reckon with the possibility that other older forms of intelligent life may have long ago employed elegantly sophisticated means of traversing space and time to visit worlds such as our own.
+Indeed, they say, any truly higher intelligence would almost certainly find us long before we could detect it or them.
+And yet longstanding oral, written and performative traditions from the world over, including Lanka, suggest that this is precisely the case.

 Not by defying laws of nature but by comprehending them, intelligent life from other worlds may have already had frequent contact with earth without ever resorting to crude mechanical means of transport.
 Like ancient mariners of earth, truly intelligent beings may have long ago discovered more efficient means of traversing space, if not time as well.
-Even now a high-stakes scientific race is on not to fly to the moon or Mars, but to explore the universe's deepest secrets right here on earth.
+Even now a high-stakes scientific race is on, not to fly to the moon or Mars, but to penetrate and explore some of the universe's deepest secrets right here on earth.

-Long before modern scientist ever dreamed of the existence of gateways between parallel universes, the ancient world already regarded Lanka or Serendip as being the Antipodes, a topsy-turvy wonderland inhabited by nagas, yakas and various other-worldly spirits.
-Oral traditions still current in Lanka tell of hidden gateways situated islandwide through which yogis and siddhas, including Lord Buddha and His assembly of arahats, could travel to distant places or even to other lokas or worlds in the blink of an eye, reputedly through sheer comprehension alone.
+Long before modern scientists even considered the existence of gateways between parallel universes, the ancient world already regarded Lanka or Serendip as being the Antipodes, a topsy-turvy wonderland inhabited by nagas, yakas and various other-worldly spirits.
+Oral traditions still current today in Lanka tell of hidden gateways situated islandwide through which yogis and siddhas, including Lord Buddha and His assembly of arahats, could be transported to distant places or even to other worlds in the blink of an eye, reputedly through sheer mental comprehension alone.

-Similarly, the nagas and other fairytale spirits may some day be understood as intelligent visitors from other lokas, exactly as Sri Lankan traditions have long maintained.
-Even Father Adam of Christian and Islamic tradition is said to have descended from paradise to earth upon Adam's Peak, a major focal point of sacred power or shakti in Lanka to this day.
+Similarly, the nagas and other fairytale spirits may some day be understood as intelligent inhabitants of other lokas, exactly as Sri Lankan traditions have long maintained.
+Even Father Adam of Christian and Islamic tradition is said to have descended from Paradise to earth upon Adam's Peak, a major focal point of sacred power in Sri Lanka to this day.

-Even in the 1990's encounters with protean forms of intelligent life are still believed to be fairly common in Sri Lanka, especially among experienced mediators, practicing shamans and other traditional specialists, who insist that such gateways are mind-made but functionally real nonetheless.
-Their extraordinary claims, while admittedly difficult to verify, fully deserve closer scientific scrutiny and, indeed, already advanced research is being conducted that may settle many questions once and for all.
+Even today encounters with protean forms of intelligent life are still believed to occur in Sri Lanka, especially among epracticing mediators, shamans and other traditional specialists, who insist that such gateways are mind-made but functionally real nonetheless.
+Their extraordinary claims, while admittedly difficult to verify, fully deserve closer scientific scrutiny and, indeed, already further research is under way that may settle the question once and for all.

 This often whimsical association of island Serendip or Lanka with the search for intelligent life is perhaps nowhere better exemplified than at the University of Claifornia, Berkeley, where astronomers using the world's largest radio telescope to scan the sky for possible signals from deep space are calling their project SERENDIP (Search for Extraterrastrial Radio Emissions from Nearby Developed Intelligent Pupulation).

-Not to be outdone, however, psychophysiologists at nearby Standford University's sleep Research center under Dr. Stephen LaBerge and at other centers around the world have been achieving stunning breakthroughs in the exploration of inner space that may revolutionize space travel in years to come.
+Not to be outdone, however, psychophysiologists at nearby Standford University's Sleep Research Center under Dr. Stephen LaBerge and at other research centers around the world have achieved stunning breakthroughs.
 By employing a common yogic practice known as lucid dreaming, they have been monitoring and recording the neuro-motor activity of sleeping human subjects who have learned how to recover full waking consciousness even as dreams are yet in progress.
 The technique, whereby a dreamer may creatively interact with mind-generated virtual reality, has long been used to explore the subtle dimensions of Lanka's living traditions.

-Researchers exploring ways of mapping the contours of present-day Lanka's geographical sites of intense sacred power have been using the blackholes predicted by physicists as analogs to describe these hierophanies.
+Researchers exploring ways of mapping the contours of present-day Lanka's geographical sites of intense sacred power have been employing the same black holes studied by physicists as analogs to describe these hierophanies or manifestations of the sacred.
 Hierophanies here on the earth's surface may be expected to serve analogous functions as well.
 Instantaneous transport between lokas, for instance, could turn out to be more than mere fairy tales.

-Ironically, modern science seems to know more about events in deep space than about equally mysterious hierophanies right here on earth.
-And yet, by applying findings from fields as diverse as astrophysics and dream psychology, researchers hope to penetrate deeper than ever before into sacred invisible realms governed by wonderfully simple principles.
+Ironically, modern science would appear to know more about events in deep space than about equally mysterious hierophanies right here on earth.
+And yet, by applying findings from fields as diverse as astrophysics and dream psychology, researchers hope to penetrate ever deeper into sacred invisible realms governed by remarkably simple principles.